cloudquery/cloudquery/website/pages/docs/deployment/github-actions.md

 date: 2022/10/25
 ---

-# CloudQuery Deploy-less Orchestration with GitHub Actions
+# Deploy-less Orchestration with GitHub Actions

-In this tutorial, we will show you how to run CloudQuery with [GitHub Actions](https://github.com/features/actions) and the AWS source plugin.
+In this tutorial, we will show you how to run CloudQuery using [GitHub Actions](https://github.com/features/actions) and the AWS source plugin.

-## Pre-requisites
+## Prerequisites

 Since we'll be running CloudQuery in the context of a GitHub Action runner, we'll need to add AWS authentication.

 To set up authentication with AWS from GitHub Actions you can follow the [Configuring OpenID Connect in Amazon Web Services blog](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) from GitHub.

+> The role that you create will be used by CloudQuery to download your cloud configuration, so you should also grant it permissions to read from your cloud (e.g. ReadOnlyAccess permission policy)

 ## Creating the CloudQuery configuration file